NaelsonDouglas/SelfOrganizingRobots/README.md

 # SelfOrganizingRobots

 It's a simulation of the self assembly robots from Havard University.
 The table is a matrix and the robots are just characters.
-The only purpose of this code is to reproduce the artificial inteligence part in a low budget way (I have no money for the robots. :) )
+The only purpose of this code is to reproduce the artificial inteligence(multi-agent systems, especially) part in a low budget way (I have no money for the robots. :) )

 (Click the image to see the original self assemblying robot system)